 - Haiku: A form of Japanese poetry, in which the first line has five syllables, the second has seven syllables, and the third has five syllables.
 The 5-7-5 syllable rule is an English approximation.
 A very popular haiku poet is Matsuo Bashô.
 Haikus are often taught in school, as they are great types of poems for kids.

-- Sonnet: A sonnet has fourteen lines and follows a rhyme scheme.
-Shakespeare’s sonnets are usually written in iambic pentameter.
-A list of popular Shakespearean sonnets can be found here (a personal favorite is Sonnet 18).
+- Sonnet: A sonnet is composed of fourteen lines and follows a rhyme scheme.
+A Shakespearean sonnet is usually written in iambic pentameter.
+A list of popular Shakespearean sonnets can be found here (there are other types of sonnets, of course, including Petrarchan sonnet and Italian sonnet).

 There are obviously way more common types of poems than just the ones listed here.
-For a longer and more detailed list, go here.
+For a longer and more detailed list of poetry types, go here.

 What is a poet laureate?

-What to know about self-publishing different types of poetry poetry collections
+What to know about self-publishing different types of poetry collections

 Self-published poetry can be incredibly popular.
 DiggyPOD makes publishing poetry collections and chapbooks easy.
 There are tons of reasons why a poet should choose to self-publish.
 The unrivaled amount of freedom is one of the biggest reasons: the poet will decide exactly how their book is formatted, how the cover looks, and how they want to disseminate their work.
 The poet can choose to publish whatever types of poetry they want: haikus, limericks, sonnets, whatever!